ferfery01/AI_CV_detection_counting_verifictions/rx_connect/dataset/readme.md

 ## 1. Scrape NIH Pill Images

-The `scrape_nih_pill_images` script automates the download process of consumer images from the NIH Pill Image Recognition Challenge.
+The `scrape_nih_pill_images.py` script automates the download process of consumer images from the NIH Pill Image Recognition Challenge.
 It supports various file formats including image and video extensions.
 All the downloaded images, as well as associated XML files, are saved to the specified directory.

 The downloaded files will be structured as follows: